mys1024/chatgpt-with-key/README.md

 # chatgpt-with-key

-Use ChatGPT with your OpenAI key.
+Use ChatGPT with your OpenAI API key: [https://chatgpt.1024.cab/](https://chatgpt.1024.cab/)

 ## References